anuj-padhiyar/image-steganography/README.md

 ## Introduction
-Steganography is a technique of secret data hiding within some file or message.There are so many type of staganography is available like image-steganography text-steganography video-steganography audio-steganography
+Steganography is a technique of secret data hiding within some file or message.There are so many type of staganography is available like
+- image-steganography
+- text-steganography
+- video-steganography
+- audio-steganography

-image-steganography is an art of hiding data behind the image. steganography.py will hide the data for image and dataRetrive.py will extract data from the image.
+image-steganography is an art of hiding data behind the image.
+`steganography.py` will hide the data for image and `dataRetrive.py` will extract data from the image. before run this program, just replace your path for image and text in both files.

 ## Short Descrition on algorithm
 ```